ARM-software/arm-trusted-firmware/docs/user-guide.md

     synchronous method) or 1 (BL3-2 is initialized using asynchronous method).
     Default is 0.

+*   `USE_COHERENT_MEM`: This flag determines whether to include the coherent memory region in the BL memory map or not (see "Use of Coherent memory in Trusted Firmware" section in [Firmware Design]).
+It can take the value 1 (Coherent memory region is included) or 0 (Coherent memory region is excluded).
+Default is 1.

 #### FVP specific build options

 *   `FVP_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: